SWOT-Confluence/overwrite/README.md

 `data/priors.json` is a sample JSON file with a structure you can follow when generating the priors you would like to overwrite in the SoS.
 A few things to note:

 - Not all priors or groups have been tested so there may be some modifications that are specific to a particular prior.
     -  The first dimension of `values` should equal the size of `reach_ids` (in other words there is a value for each reach identifier).
     - If your data is indexed on num_days then make sure to include the days (see `grdc["grdc_q"]`).
     - If your data is indexed on num_nodes then make sure to include the node identifiers (see `gbnode[logr_hat]`).
     - If your data is indexed on num_months or probability there is no need to include those dimensions but make sure they are accounted for in the shape/dimensions of `values`.
+- `data_type` determines what data type the prior should be written to the NetCDF as.
+Valid values are: `i4` for integer values and `f8` for float values.
 - `run_type` indicates whether you would like to update the constrained or unconstrained version of the SoS.
 Please only use the values: "constrained" or "unconstrained".
 If you would like to update both, use two entries.

 # execution